-Flow-Through Share Premium Liability Balance December 31, 2022 \$ 71,370 Flow-through share premium on the issuance of flow-through common share units (Note 11 (b)) 740,784 Issuance costs allocated to the flow-through share premium liability (78,398) Settlement of flow-through share premium liability on incurrence of eligible expenditures Balance December 31, 2023 (336,893) \$ 396,863 Flow-through share premium on the issuance of flow-through common share units (Note 11 (b)) 237,540 Issuance costs allocated to the flow-through share premium liability (24,210) Settlement of flow-through share premium liability on incurrence of eligible expenditures Balance December 31, 2024 (447,728) \$ 162,465
+Flow-Through Share Premium Liability Balance December 31, 2023 \$ 396,863 Flow-through share premium on the issuance of flow-through common share units (Note 11 (b)) 237,540 Issuance costs allocated to the flow-through share premium liability (24,210) Settlement of flow-through share premium liability on incurrence of eligible expenditures Balance December 31, 2023 (447,728) \$ 162,465 Flow-through share premium on the issuance of flow-through common share units (Note 11 (b)) - Issuance costs allocated to the flow-through share premium liability - Settlement of flow-through share premium liability on incurrence of eligible expenditures (9,008) Balance March 31, 2025 \$ 153,457

-As of December 31, 2024, the Company had yet to settle all of the flow-through share liability by renouncing eligible exploration expenditures on the October 2024 flow through issuance.
-The Company received a grant of \$200,000 from the Government of Ontario in February of 2025 for eligible expenditures incurred on its Copper Road project in 2024.
-The Company must incur an additional \$983,910, inclusive of the grant money received, in eligible expenditures by December 31, 2025, to satisfy its expenditure renunciation commitments.
+As of March 31, 2025, the Company had yet to settle all of the flow-through share liability by renouncing eligible exploration expenditures on the October 2024 flow through issuance.
+The Company received a grant of \$200,000 from the Government of Ontario on February 7, 2025, for eligible expenditures incurred on its Copper Road Project in 2024 and received a further grant of \$58,634 from the Government of Newfoundland & Labrador on April 3, 2025, for eligible expenditures incurred on its Adeline project in 2024.
+The Company must incur an additional \$799,080, inclusive of the grant money received, in eligible expenditures by December 31, 2025, to satisfy its expenditure renunciation commitments.
+During the three months ended March 31, 2024 the Company also paid \$30,249 in interest to the Canada Revenue Agency on Flow Through funds not spent by December 31, 2023 from the April 20-23 flow through share issuance.